 A: Join the Maize Rage Core by attending a meeting and subscribe to the Maize Rage Core email list.
 The Core meets on Monday nights at 7:00pm.
 To get on the Maize Rage Core email list, email Sydney Glide at firstname.lastname@example.org

 Q: What are the benefits of being in the Maize Rage Core?

 A: Members of the Maize Rage Core ensure that their opinions on the Maize Rage are heard.
 Additionally, Core members get first choice on attended road trips and representing the Maize Rage in other events.

 Q: Are the Monday night meetings open to everyone?

 A: YES.
 Anyone can attend the meetings.
 There is no exclusion when it comes to being a part of the “core” or attending the Monday night meetings.
 All are welcome to the Monday night meetings, and all are welcome to put in input, commentary, etc into the meetings.
 There is no need to be shy or hold back your Michigan pride and ideas for support.

 Q: Where and when do I buy tickets?

 A: Tickets are sold through the Athletic Tickets Office.
 Returning students can purchase tickets with their football tickets in March while new students can purchase tickets in June.
-Additionally, tickets are sold in September to those who did not purchase tickets previously.

 Q: What is appropriate gameday apparel for the Maize Rage?